About me

 Marketing know-how

-I take the lead on creative services, including the production of websites, marketing films, and brand designs for clients.
+I take the lead on its creative services, including the design of brands, websites and marketing films for clients.

-My portfolio is diverse!
-I’ve led marketing projects in many industries promoting wine and spirits, technology, cultural institutions, education and a world-class violinist.
+My marketing portfolio is diverse with projects across many industries promoting wine and spirits, technology, cultural institutions, education and a world-class violinist.

 At Sanctuary AI, a globally influential humanoid robotics company in Vancouver, I crafted commercial pitch films for contract opportunities worth millions.
-A short product launch video I made for the company won a major US marketing award.* The robot kind of looks like K-2SO —the ironic quipping Star Wars droid.
+A short product launch video I made for the company won a major US marketing award (with the Association of Marketing and Communications Professionals).

 For 20 years, I have also supported the marketing and communications of virtuosso violinist, Yi-Jia Susanne Hou, with a documentary shot in Shanghai, marketing films, UK publicity campaigns and a website.
 We’re about to publish a cinematic film series about her performance of Paganini - the most difficult violin music ever written.

 And early in my career, I drove innovation at Coca-Cola as a national business analyst in Toronto.
-I analysed sales data for tens of thousands of stores to create profit opportunities.
-I pioneered a sales information system for a tablet computer that helped hundreds of Ontario sales agents sell better.
-I tend to spot opportunity and love to innovate.
+I analysed sales data for 30,000 stores in Ontario to identify opportunities for new products.
+I pioneered a sales information system for a handheld tablet computer that sales agents used to sell more Coca-Cola beverages.
+The system was lauded by the President as a North American Best Practice.

 Journalism + Filmmaking

-From TV news, to movies, to marketing films, I’ve produced literally thousands of video projects.
+From TV news, to movies, to marketing, I’ve produced more than a thousand video projects.

-Well, my foundational experience was with CBC News where I was a TV video journalist, shooting, writing and editing daily TV stories.
-After a decade there, I moved to the West Coast where I worked periodically with the Globe and Mail , CTV Vancouver and The Tyee, writing and shooting video stories on everything from pipelines to politicians.
+After a decade of it, I moved to the West Coast where I worked periodically with the Globe and Mail , CTV Vancouver and The Tyee, writing and shooting video stories on everything from pipelines to politicians.

-I then shifted into the BC film industry, working on movies as a Lamp Operator and a Digital Imaging Technician.
-I also helped many friends create their own independent film projects, from adventure hero stories, to good cop/bad cop comedy.
+I then shifted into the BC film industry, working on movies as a Lamp Operator and Digital Imaging Technician.
+I also edited quite a few film trailers, and helped friends with their independent film projects.

 Business development

-A quirky and exhilarating experience was helping my best friend develop a new coconut-nectar alcohol beverage company in the Philippines.
-It gave me a test for new ventures!
+A quirky and exhilarating experience was helping my best friend develop a new coconut-nectar alcohol product company in the Philippines.
+It gave me a taste for early stage ventures.

 Lambanog is the country’s national drink.
 It tastes like vodka but with a sweet floral taste.
-Our aim was to be both profitable and a great employer for rural Filipino families.
+Our aim was to create both a profitable product company and a great employer for rural Filipino families.

 For months, I developed a comprehensive retail market analysis for working out how our product’s brand and pricing would fit in a diverse alcohol landscape of local and foreign competitors.
-Significantly, I worked out how to distribute the product through a national network of 7-11 stores.
+Significantly, I established how to distribute the product through a national network of 1,300 7-Eleven stores.

-Incidentally, the Philippines is like a second home to me.
+The Philippines is like a second home to me.
 I worked there as a young man, and in recent times, caught up with my old boss, a Canadian museum consultant who lives there, who gave me the opportunity to make a marketing film about the country’s new national museum.
-Using drone videography, I tried to capture the magnificence of this revitalised building, which features roman columns and a dazzling $500million “Tree of Life” domed roof.
+Using drone videography, I captured the revitalisation of this magnificent building topped by a dazzling $500-million “Tree of Life” dome roof.